Why Infiniti Decided Not to Build the Q50 Eau Rouge

-Introduced at the 2014 Detroit Auto Show, The Infiniti Q50 Eau Rouge was seemingly the answer to Infiniti's problem.
-The problem is that they were a performance-oriented luxury brand, owned by Nissan with ties to NISMO, and still lacked anything worthy of being a contender to the big dogs of the segments.
-Not to say Infiniti was doing badly, they are a fairly successful brand, but there was always room for growth.
+Introduced at the 2014 Detroit Auto Show, the Infiniti Q50 Eau Rouge was seemingly the answer to Infiniti's problem.
+The problem is that they were a performance-oriented luxury brand, owned by Nissan with ties to NISMO, and still lacked anything worthy of being a contender in the market.
+Not to say Infiniti was doing poorly, they are a fairly successful brand, but there is always room for growth.

 Now here are some of the actual reasons why the Eau Rouge was so brutally murdered before it could see the light of day.
 For starters, I cannot express any more clearly how important meetings are.
 There was some confusion at Infiniti about the Q50's launch back in back in 2014.
-Would it be in the midsize luxury car segment with the BMW 5-Series and E-Class or be an entry-level luxury car like the 3-Series and C-Class.
+Would it be considered a midsize luxury car with the BMW 5-Series and E-Class, or be an entry-level luxury car like the 3-Series and C-Class?
 The problem with the first one is an issue of dimensions.
 The car just wasn't large enough.

 But why was it considered?
 Because Infiniti still wasn't sure if the Q50 was replacing the G series which was still in production.
 It was eventually decided the G series, in Sedan form, would be discontinued and replaced by the Q50.
 This is a problem I can believe is true, as Infiniti currently has that problem with the Q70.
 But, with the issue of sizing out of the way, they decided to focus on making the Eau Rouge.